-The following KPIs reflect common industry practices and can help you measure your supply chain performance in a concise, balanced, and organized way:
+The following KPIs reflect common industry practices and can help you measure your supply chain performance in a concise, balanced, and organized way.

-- Productivity.
 This is units produced or handled per man-hour, or units produced or handled per labor hour.
 This metric should directly correlate with cost.
 For example, as your productivity goes up, your costs should come down.
 Those are intrinsically linked together.

-- Safety.
 Incident rate is the standard OSHA measurement.
 This metric is used to compare your company’s safety performance against a national or state average using the number of work-related injuries or illnesses measured against the number of hours all employees actually worked.

-- Quality.
 On the warehouse level, a quality measurement in order pick accuracy will make sure you are effectively able to pull items from inventory to fill a customer order quickly and without error.
 Other quality measures such as parts per million defection (PPM) or perfect order index (POI) can be used to measure quality levels.

-- Morale.
 The morale of your organization can be tracked numerically with the annualized turnover rate or the Gallup engagement index.
 “Engaged” employees are those involved in, enthusiastic about and committed to their work and workplace—and engagement statistics can predict important organizational performance outcomes.

 For KPIs that are more difficult to review hourly, establish sub-KPIs to help drive the upper level KPI measure.
 For example, safety is typically measured on a monthly basis by incident rate, but you can measure near misses on an hourly or daily level.
 If the number of near misses goes up during a given hour, it is probably going to have a negative impact on your monthly incident rate score.
-You can effect change on those near misses right away to guarantee your monthly incident rate score is going to be positive.
+You can affect change on those near misses right away to guarantee your monthly incident rate score is going to be positive.

 To Sum It All Up